plankp/Rulesets/README.md

     final RsetParser parser = new RsetParser(lexer);

     // The alternative is to write the bytes to a file
-    // and save it as what ever class name you gave .class
+    // and save it as with class name you gave .class
     //
     // The output file is dependent on
     //   com.ymcmp.rset.rt.*